Parliamentary.ai

 Eligibility

-To be eligible, an individual must be 18 or older, terminally ill (diagnosed with an irreversible condition resulting in death within six months), ordinarily resident in England and Wales for at least a year, and possess the capacity to make the decision.
-They must also have a voluntary, clear, settled, and informed wish to end their life, documented in a formal declaration.
+Only terminally ill adults (diagnosed with an irreversible condition and expected to die within six months) who are ordinarily resident in England and Wales for at least a year, are aged 18 or over, and possess the mental capacity to make such a decision, are eligible.

 Process